Interlake-Saints/the-late-and-great/_posts/2014-07-20-jilian-barbara-rivet.markdown

   - /assets/class-of-1981/jilian-b-rivet-1.png
   - /assets/class-of-1981/jilian-b-rivet-2.jpg
 ---
 Jilian was an executive at Pacific Scientific in Tempe, Arizona for many years before moving to Amarillo, Texas where she retired.
 She died quietly in her home in Amarillo on July 20, 2014 after a long illness.
 She was 51 years old.
-Jilian's full obituary can be found [here](http://tinyurl.com/m6cbuwp).